Are you looking for the best Kauai resorts for families with kids of all ages? Keep scrolling for my honest review of the Grand Hyatt Kauai in Poipu.

 The Grand Hyatt Kauai Resort is located on Shipwreck Beach and near several shopping centers, restaurants, and Kauai attractions.
 It’s an ideal location for families who want to hang out on Kauai’s sunny South Shore.

 You’ll love their spacious rooms with beautiful views of the ocean or lush gardens.
-The kids will enjoy all the amenities like their amazing swimming pools, water slide, parrots, and more!
+The kids will enjoy all the amenities, like their amazing swimming pools, water slides, parrots, and more!

 They also have an amazing spa where you can get pampered after a long day exploring Hawaii.
 I highly recommend staying here if you’re planning to visit Kauai with your family!